-Note: In order to toggle the sort between the forward and reverse order, you need to check the "Sort columns in forward and reverse order" option.
+Note: In order to toggle the sort between the forward and reverse order, you need to check "Sort columns in forward and reverse order" in the StylePicker Options dialog.

 Each column provides following information for the style.

 Name This column shows the file name of the style.